derselbst/lazyusf/README.md

 Q: The output of Donkey Kong 64 is slower than in the original game.

 A: DK64 internally samples at 21617 Hz; the output of the game was at 22050 Hz.
 Enable rounding the samplerate by using the -r option.

+## TODO
+* be able to set total playing time
+* be able to set fading time
+* double playing time, if wished